How the U.S. election looks to pro-democracy activists around the world

 “America shapes the lives of billions of people around the world, including mine,” said Barahmeh, executive director of the Palestine Institute for Public Diplomacy, a West Bank-based Palestinian rights advocacy group.
 “I wish it wasn’t this way.”

 Barahmeh lives under Israeli military occupation in the Palestinian territories, which are governed by the semiautonomous Palestinian Authority.
-Decades of U.S.-led peace initiatives have failed to solve the Israeli-Palestinian conflict, leaving Palestinians like Barahmeh still stateless.
+Decades of U.S.-led peace initiatives have failed to resolve the Israeli-Palestinian conflict, leaving Palestinians like Barahmeh still stateless.
 Instead, Barahmeh said, U.S. policies have continued to support Israel and its occupation while Palestinians remain divided.

 “I have not been able to vote for anyone that represents me and can help shape my life and my future,” he said.
 “The American democratic system has not always been open for everyone, and I know what it feels like to be living under a regime that doesn’t allow you the agency to shape your future.”